entrecode/ec.components/packages/core/README.md

 WARNING: This version is currently experimental as it's part of the x.ui 10 update.

-This package contains all the core typescript classes.
+This pacikage contains all the core typescript classes.
 It is the highest abstraction layer and is therefor framework and backend agnostic.
 This means it contains no angular or ec.datamanager references.